 Who should you listen to?

-The Truth about Regenerative Medicine
+The Truth about Cellular Therapy

-Here is the truth about Regenerative Medicine.
+Here is the truth about using Cellular treatments for Orthopedic conditions.

 Regenerative Medicine is the future of medicine.

 Regenerative Medicine will change how we treat diseases and will affect virtually every medical specialty.
 It uses undifferentiated cells (cells that have the ability to grow into almost any cell type) to treat tissues that have been injured or lost to injury or disease.
 It allows our bodies to heal through normal mechanisms and we are only within the last two decades really beginning to understand the incredible potential of this breakthrough science.
-The day will come when we no longer do organ transplants, but instead grow healthy new organs using this therapy.
+I believe the day will come when we no longer do organ transplants, but instead grow healthy new organs using this therapy.
 Currently there are many trials and research ongoing including: